yyngwong/arrow/docs/source/python/ipc.rst

 (e.g. like a memory map, or ``pyarrow.BufferReader``), then the returned batches are also zero-copy and do not allocate any new memory on read.

+However you decide to interface with the sink buffer object, it must be closed when you are finished with it.
+In the above example :func:`~pyarrow.BufferOutputStream.getvalue` both closes and returns the buffer.
+If the return object is not needed call :func:`~pyarrow.BufferOutputStream.close` to avoid data corruption issues.

 Writing and Reading Random Access Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~